 The quality of gemstones is equal to the number and type of stones that can be produced by a single miner in one week.
 In addition to the listed values below, there is a 1% chance per week of operation per miner, that he finds an exceptional stone whose value is equal to the "Average Uncut Value per Stone" multiplied by 1d100.

 You can also determine the exact types of stone you can produce by rolling on one of the following tables:

 Maintaining a mining operation (1d4-1 x 100 gp) per week of material cost (shovels, picks, beams, etc.).
 Other things (including guards and miners) are not included in these numbers.

-If a character oversees a mining operation, he is required a Profession (miner) check (DC 20).
+If a character oversees a mining operation, he must do a Profession (miner) check (DC 20).
 If failed or if the mining operations are not supervised, the mine will only produce half the normal value.
-The Operator must be a player character with Mining skill or with Expert levels or an NPC expert.
+The Operator must be a player character with Mining skills, Expert levels, or NPC expert.
 Miners can be commoners or Experts.
-If you want to guard your mine, you will also most likely employ Warriors.
+If you want to guard your Mine, you will likely employ Warriors.